Properly organising a

 turnover, and profitability.

-distribution systems is greatly influenced by the dimensions of the building,
+or distribution systems is greatly influenced by the dimensions of the

 manufacturing and distribution systems may be limited by a building's dimensions